BioGenies/MetaboCrates/inst/metabocrates/texts/mv_types_plt.md

-This plot shows the number
-of missing values of each type.
+This plot shows the number of missing values in the data of each type.